 - Menza – Hearty Hungarian food on pretty Franz Liszt Square.
 The menu is huge so there are choices for everyone.

 - Szimply – The best breakfasts in Budapest, fancy avo toast, choc quinoa porridge, acai smoothie bowls.
 The have some vegan dishes too.
 Get your coffee from across the courtyard at Kontakt.

 Set Menu Lunch Specials

 The best value meals in Budapest, by far, are the lunch specials.
-Set menu lunch deals which change daily (weekdays only).
-Don’t expect too much from the cheaper deals but they’re not bad for a quick meal.
+Set menu lunch deals that change daily (weekdays only).
+Don’t expect much choice with the super cheap deals but they’re great for a quick meal.
 Check their website or Facebook page for the daily menu.